 The Ceiling

-Tic-Tac-Toe has a very low ceiling.
-It’s simple to master.
-Too simple!
-Play someone with any skill and you’ll always end with a tie.
+- Tic-Tac-Toe has a very low ceiling.
+It’s simple to master… too simple!
+Play someone older than 6 and you’ll end up with a tie.

 Teachers Lower Floors

-We should always start planning with the high ceiling.
-Then, we want to make sure the early stages aren’t too intimidating.
-That’s where we, the teachers, come in.
+So we start planning for a high ceiling.
+Then, we make sure the early steps aren’t intimidating.
+That’s where teachers, come in.
 A skilled teacher can lower the floor of any task.
-We do this all the time through modeling, guided practice, scaffolding, feedback, and proximity.
+We do this all the time.

-A highly complex game like chess can be scaffolded so that any learner can begin playing!
+A highly complex game like chess can be scaffolded so that any learner can begin playing.
 Anyone can start!
-Then we can remove the scaffolds until they eventually play the full game.
+Then we remove scaffolds until people can eventually play the full game.

 Low Floor AND High Ceiling